Hundings: History

 In the Poetic Edda, Hunding is a king of the Saxons, slain by Helgi Hundingsbane.
 The Gesta Danorum mentions a Danish king Helgo who slew Hundingus, king of Saxony, in single combat.
+(Note: Speaking of a Danish king named Helgo, Saxo says: "he conquered in battle Hundingus the son of Syricus, king of Saxony, at the city of Stadium 1 and challenging him to a single combat overthrew him.
+For this reason he was called 'the slayer of Hundingus,' deriving a glorious surname from his victory.
+He took Jutland from the Saxons and gave it to his generals Hesce, Eyr and Ler to hold and administer.
+In Saxony he decreed that the freeman and the freedman should have an equal wergeld, wishing, as it seems, to make it perfectly clear that all the families of the Teutones were equally in bondage and that the whole nation had been degraded by the loss of their freedom to an equally dishonourable condition.")
 The historical core of the story is likely a conflict between the Eastern Geats (the wolf-clan) and the Lombards (the hound-clan).

 Hunding itself is a patronymic translating to "son of a hound", while the Hundings as a clan (sibb) would be the descendants of Hunding.
 Being named a "hound" or "dog" was by no means an insult in pre-Christian Germanic culture, but that the animal was rather a symbol of the warrior, while in Christian Germanic culture, it became associated with heathendom, "heathen hounds" being an appellation especially of the pagan Vikings (cf. Ulfhednar).

 The name of Lamicho, king of the Lombards, may mean "little barker".

 In Paulus' Historia Langobardorum, the Lombards terrorize their neighbors by spreading the word that they had dog-headed warriors, possibly a reference to ulfhednar.
 In Paulus's account, Lamicho is one of seven sons of a "prostitute" (meretrix), who is fostered by king Agelmund.
 This "prostitute" has been explained by Rudolf Much (followed by Höfler and others) as going back to a word for bitch.
 The Lombards' original ethnic name, Winnili, has also been connected with "savage dogs".

 In Eddaic account of a feud between the Hundings and the Wulfings surrounding Helgi Hundingsbane may correspond to the Lombard story, and Malone (1926) explains the whole story of Lamicho as the Hunding version of the same feud.
 Jacob Grimm (1848) compared the story of Lamicho to the German legends of the origins of the Welfen, in German legend tracing their ancestry to fostered babes who were given the surname of "whelps".
 Hundings also appear in Sturlaugs saga starfsama, where they are a tribe of Cynocephali dwelling in Hundingjaland, which is apparently in much the same latitudes as Bjarmaland.
 These Hundings may relate to those Cynocephali mentioned by Adam of Bremen.